 The diagnosis can be made by a physical examination.
 X-rays are also commonly performed to rule out a bone injury.
 An MRI can be helpful to confirm the injury as well as to look for damage to other structures within the knee.

 If a meniscus tear is suspected, your doctor may initially recommend physical therapy and medications.
 A symptomatic tear is usually treated with arthroscopic surgery.
 A few small incisions are made on the knee.
 Your surgeon uses a camera to look inside the knee and tools too work on the meniscus.
 Most meniscus tears occur on the edge and will not heal.
 These tears are trimmed out, leaving behind only healthy meniscus.
 The most common tear that can be repaired occurs in teenagers and young adults.
 A tear at the attachment (root) of the meniscus may also require repair.
 This type of tear is thought to be an early form of arthritis.

 You are able to go home on the day of surgery.
 Most patients require crutches and can put full weight on the leg immediately after surgery.
-If your meniscus was repaired, you will often be put in a knee brace to limit motion and told to avoid putting weight on the leg to allow the meniscus to heal.
+In some cases, you may be put in a knee brace to limit motion and told to avoid putting weight on the leg to allow the meniscus to heal.